nicoboyce/nicoboycedotcom/_posts/2024-05-26-game-theory-in-monte-carlo-monaco-grand-prix.md

 ### Lewis stops, does Max?

-Lewis Hamilton was called to the pits and would change to Hard tyres, I think the same set that he had used for the first lap.
+Lewis Hamilton was called to the pits and would change to hard tyres, I think the same set that he had used for the first lap.
 There was a 45 second gap behind, so there was no risk of losing a position.

 Max Verstappen followed this with a stop on the next lap.
 He emerged ahead of Lewis Hamilton but within sight of the Mercedes driver.
 Lewis felt that he should have been told that there could be an opportunity to pass Max, saying so over the team radio, and the Sky commentators agreed.